v4l3rio/agentcrafter-asmd-project/docs/llmqlearning/README.md

 ## Notes

-- The LLM prompt is currently in Italian as per the original requirements
+- The LLM prompt is optimized for English to ensure better Q-Table generation quality
 - Q-Table loading uses reflection to access private QLearner internals
 - The system supports both grid-optimized and map-based QLearner storage
+- Property-based configuration uses Scala 3 context functions for type safety
+- The `>>` operator maintains consistency with the existing MARL DSL syntax
+- Default model is "gpt-4o" but can be configured via the `Model` property